-Principles and Practices of ESL Teaching in Migrant Communities: SPRING (2018: MWF10:00am - 12:00pm)
+Principles and Practices of Teaching ESL in Migrant Communities (WINTER 2022: Tu/Th 1:00PM - 2:30PM)

-Students in this course explore agribusiness in the US through the experience of migrant farmworkers in southeast Michigan.
+Students in this course explore the themes of "language and community" by focusing on the experience of migrant farmworkers in southeast Michigan.
 What is the economic, cultural, and historical context of migrant farm work in the US?
 Who are the workers?
 Where do they come from?
 How do they live?
 What is the history of migrant outreach and education efforts?
-As they investigate these questions, students also learn and practice the methods and techniques for teaching ESL to a mixed-proficiency, primarily Spanish-speaking population.
-In addition to academic articles, the course invites speakers representing agencies working in the migrant community.
-Students should also be prepared to experiment with different teaching techniques, such as visualizations, games, interactive presentations, and art/dramatizations.
-Students participating in this course are eligible to work with migrant families or to intern in community agencies in ELI 396.
-This course satisfies R&E requirement.
+To answer these questions, students will rely on academic materials (articles, documentaries, among others) and presentations from community partners working with the migrant community.